Routstr/sixty-nuts/README.md

 - `relay.py` - Nostr relay WebSocket client
 - `lnurl.py` - LNURL protocol support for Lightning Address payments

-## Security Notes

-⚠️ **Important**: This implementation includes proper NIP-44 encryption for wallet data stored on relays.
-However:

-- The Cashu blinding implementation is simplified and needs proper BDHKE implementation for production use
-- Proof-to-event tracking needs to be implemented for full NIP-60 compliance
-- Consider the security limitations of storing wallet state on public relays

 ## TODO

 ### Core Implementation